Douglas Cockerell: Career

+Personal life

+Cockerell had five siblings including museum curator Sydney Cockerell, entomologist Theodore Dru Alison Cockerell, and illustrator Olive Juliet Cockerell.

+On 5 August 1898, Cockerell married Florence Arundel, a craft jeweller who also worked in the bindery at 6 Denmark Street.
+They had three children, Catherine in 1903, Sydney Morris, known as Sandy, and Oliver in 1908.
+Florence Cockerell died of tuberculosis in 1912.
+The children were placed under the guardianship of Dr. Bessie Marion Gilford (c.1872–1956), a local doctor who qualified in 1904.
+Cockerell married her on 14 January 1914.

 Douglas Cockerell died at his home, 298 Norton Way South, Letchworth, on 25 November 1945.

-Sydney "Sandy" Morris Cockerell his son, carried on the work at the bindery after his death, as well as Roger Powell, who had worked there from 1935 to 1947.
+Sydney "Sandy" Morris Cockerell, his son, carried on the work at the bindery after his death, as did Roger Powell, who had worked there from 1935 to 1947.
 The bindery closed down in 1987, after Sandy's death.